How Professional Real Estate Photography Increases Your Listing Price (Utah Data)

 What "Professional Photography" Actually Means

-• Professional-grade camera equipment and lenses
+Professional-grade equipment

-• Proper lighting techniques and supplemental lighting when needed
+Proper lighting techniques

-• Consistent quality across all images
+Consistent quality across all images

-• Delivery of high-resolution files optimized for various uses
+High-resolution files optimized for various uses

-• Point-and-shoot camera photos
+Point-and-shoot camera photos

-• Improperly edited images with poor lighting or composition
+Improperly edited images

 Beyond Just Sale Price

-While we're focusing on sale price impact, professional photography provides additional financial benefits:
+Professional photography provides additional financial benefits:

 Reduced Carrying Costs